AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/links.rst

 .. tip::
-  You you want to hide again the list of keywords of a linked calculator, simply click on it again.
+  You you want to hide the list of keywords of a linked calculator again, simply click on it again.

 Deleting a link